Burley teen killed in crash

 The drivers’ names were not released by the sheriff’s office.

-A 44-year-old male of Burley who was driving a white Ford Ranger pickup told officers he was driving south on Hiland Avenue and started to make a left hand turn onto Magnolia Avenue when he hit the Kawasaki KX 100 motorcycle with an 18-year-old boy on it.
+A 44-year-old Burley man who was driving a white Ford Ranger pickup told officers he was driving south on Hiland Avenue and started to make a left hand turn onto Magnolia Avenue when he hit the Kawasaki KX 100 motorcycle with an 18-year-old boy on it.

 He told police that he did not see the motorcycle because it was dark and the motorcycle did not have headlights on.
 The motorcycle rider had been traveling north on Hiland Avenue.